How to Make a GIF

 Got a bunch of HEIC photos that you need to convert?

-Here are two easy ways:
+Here are three easy ways:

 Now that you've turned off HEIC, keeping your photos optimized is important.